-“The beauty of this role is that they sit hybrid between the sales function and the marketing function.
-So, they directly report into sales and get all the sales training on standard sales processes in terms of how they action leads, but they also feedback directly on any content marketing channels that we focus on at Cognism.
-So, essentially they’re reporting to both a sales leader and our CMO.”
+“The beauty of this role is that they sit hybrid between the sales and marketing functions.
+They directly report to sales and get all the sales training on standard sales processes regarding how they action leads.
+Still, they also receive feedback directly on any content marketing channels we focus on at Cognism.
+Essentially they’re reporting to both a sales leader and our CMO.”

-“The way I like to view it is that SDRs are targeting cold leads - they’re basically spearfishing, whereas MDRs primary focus is to qualify out leads.
-They have much more in-depth conversations, as an Account Executive would on a discovery call.
+“The way I like to view it is that SDRs target cold leads - they’re basically spearfishing, whereas an MDR’s primary focus is to qualify out leads.
+They have much more in-depth conversations, like an Account Executive would on a discovery call.
 The benefit of this is that the talent pool of your MDRs progresses much faster towards those AE roles.”

 The MDR plays a crucial role in actioning leads.

-Your MDR is the first vendor that’s approaching potential clients, so there’s a lot of revenue that’ll come on the back of these conversations.
+They are the first marketing professional to approach potential clients, so a lot of revenue will come from these conversations.

-That’s why you should be comping this role on a commission-based structure, as you would for your outbound leads.
+As a result, you should be comping this role on a commission-based structure—the same way you would for your outbound leads.